timarque/The-Last-One-Standing/README.md

 Then on the CMakePresets file, change the path to your own path where you installed vcpkg as such : "your_path/vcpkg/scripts/buildsystems/vcpkg.cmake".
 Then on the terminal, run cmake --preset=default, to install all the dependencies.
 To build the project, run cmake --build build --config Release Run the "VR_project.exe" executable that was built in the build/Release directory
+Otherwise:
+Get dependencies and run normally with cmake.
 (If you are having trouble with the assmip library, change the "assimp::assimp" in CmakeLists.txt to "assimp")

 Dependencies: